cross-solution/YawikDocs/source/installation.rst

 * php5-openssl (only needed to install dependencies via composer)
 * php5-mbstring (only needed, if the PDF module is used)

+On FreeBSD, make sure, the php fileinfo extention is available.
+Fileinfo extention is needed by validating file uploads.

 The YAWIK development is done on Ubuntu Linux.
 It is tested on Precise 12.04 and Trusty 14.04.
 There you can install the required apache, php and mongodb via: